I Tried 6 Pancake Mixes & One Blew the Others Away

 Pearl Milling Company Original Pancake & Waffle Mix

-Aunt Jemima is now known as Pearl Milling Company—a fact which I momentarily forgot as I stared blankly at the grocery store shelves searching for it.
-I thought, "what is this new pancake mix dominating the pancake aisle?"
-But, it is, in fact, the same company with the same recipes, just with different branding.
-This change was made back in 2020, after Aunt Jemima, among other brands, was criticized for depicting racial stereotypes.
+Aunt Jemima is now known as Pearl Milling Company—a fact I momentarily forgot as I stared blankly at the grocery store shelves, searching for it.
+I thought, "What is this new pancake mix dominating the pancake aisle?"
+But it is, in fact, the same company with the same recipes, just with different branding.
+This change was made back in 2020 after Aunt Jemima, among other brands, was criticized for depicting racial stereotypes.

 Once I reminded myself of this recent change, I surveyed the red boxes and elected to try out the brand's Original Pancake & Waffle Mix.
 This one is not considered "complete," so milk, oil, and an egg are required, and it's priced at $3.99.

 The taste: Airy and classic.
-I was hoping for the best from arguably the biggest name in pancakes and these were right on the money.
+I was hoping for the best from arguably the biggest name in pancakes, and these were right on the money.
 Their firm yet soft texture was perfect for soaking up syrup.
-And, the outer layer offered a degree of toastiness from the skillet, without tasting burnt.
-This mix does require some TLC with the added milk, oil, and egg—a process which is even more difficult if you try to half the recipe like I did.
-But, it was well worth it.
+And the outer layer offered a degree of toastiness from the skillet without tasting burnt.
+This mix requires some TLC with the added milk, oil, and egg—a process that is even more difficult if you try to half the recipe as I did.
+But it was well worth it.

 Krusteaz Buttermilk Complete Pancake Mix

-The name Krusteaz is a combination of the words pie "crust" and "ease," as in, easy to make.
-This came straight from the mind of the company's founder Rose Charters back in 1932.
-To me, however, it has always sounded like the word "crusty," which isn't at all what you want when it comes to pancakes, or really any baked goods.
+The name Krusteaz is a combination of the words pie, "crust," and "ease," which means it is easy to make.
+This came straight from the mind of the company's founder, Rose Charters, back in 1932.
+To me, however, it has always sounded like the word "crusty," which isn't at all what you want when it comes to pancakes or really any baked goods.

 The look: Bleached and pressed flat.
 The Krusteaz batter is middle of the road in terms of thickness.
 So, I was surprised to see these come off the skillet looking so collapsed.
 If first impressions were everything, I don't think these pancakes would have made it far in this taste test.

 The taste: Spongy with air pockets.
 These really are "light and fluffy," just as the box promises, likely thanks to the added buttermilk.
-And, I would even use the word smooth to describe them as well.
+I would even use the word smooth to describe them.
 The sweetness is well-pronounced—something that few other brands were able to achieve.
-And, I picked up on a butter aroma and flavor throughout as well, which was a first.
+I picked up on a butter aroma and flavor throughout as well, which was a first.

 Paired with a slather of real butter and a small dose of syrup, these blew away the competition—an impressive accomplishment considering this is a simple just-add-water mix and also the second cheapest option I tasted.